.5: The Gray Chapter: Critical response

 Several critics praised the way the album acknowledged Gray's memory.
 Rock Revolt noted plenty of lyrical content relating to Gray.
 While Revolver magazine critic Dan Epstein and Gregory Heaney from AllMusic concluded that "they don't try to sugarcoat their loss, anger or grief anywhere on the album," and that "from that deep well of pain, another great Slipknot record has emerged," and that "they're able to channel their grief into a productive album, allowing them to continue moving forward [...] with one of the strongest albums of their career," respectively.
 Zorgdrager saw it as "it's a considerable accomplishment and a lovely eulogy to their fallen comrade."
 Several critics appreciated the composition of the album, with Van Horn characterizing it as "a largely dark, often moving listening experience."
 Loudwire critic Chad Childers wrote noted the "mix of all the different sounds" creating "a musical journey" and pointed that while the album "rocks and pummels you in all the right places like you would hope, it also shows a depth in emotion and some heavily personal moments on a much grander scale," while Artistdirect critic Rick Florino gave the album a perfect rating concluding that "by the time this journey ends, it feels as if Slipknot have come full circle."
 Billboard critic Gary Suarez was a little more critical of the album stating, "for such an emotionally loaded comeback, .5: The Gray Chapter is Slipknot's least gripping LP. [...]
 "Skeptic" is lyrically awkward, but the band recovers well on processional closer "If Rain Is What You Want."
 Emblematic of both Slipknot's strengths and its weaknesses, perhaps this album is the sort of warts-and-all eulogy Gray would have wanted."

-Former drummer Joey Jordison praised the album saying that he "listened to the whole record multiple times, and I think it's great.
-It's fucking cool and I'm glad they moved on.
-I'm glad they're carrying on the name, because what's important is the fans."